We're In The middle of a climate and biodiversity crisis

 Our admin team and the majority of our members are Bristol based but we now have a growing number of people involved in wildlife filmmaking joining us from all over the world.

-Currently we operate as an online community of over 200 people via WhatsApp groups and Zoom meetings; we also have a forum which enables us a place for more in depth discussions.
+Currently we operate as an online community of over 260 people via WhatsApp groups and Zoom meetings; we also have members only forum on the website which offers a place for more in depth discussions.

-We hope to be able to go back to including person meet-ups too in the future and help link members in different parts of the country and around the world to do the same.
+We hope to be able to go back to more in-person meet-ups too in the future and help link members in different parts of the country and around the world to do the same.
+This depends in part on Covid but also on the capacity of our admin team and members to organise these.

 If you’d like to join us please register here and become part of our community.
-Once you’ve registered you’ll be able to request a link to join our main WhatsApp group which we limit to announcements.
-Check out the group info for links to WhatsApp subgroups.
+Once you’ve registered you’ll be able to request a link to join our main WhatsApp group, which will then give you access to resources and WhatsApp subgroups for discussions.

 Subgroups aim to meet monthly, as and when needed or when time allows.
 Main meetings are held quarterly when each subgroup feeds back to the main group to keep everyone updated.